IF YOU HAVE ANY OF THE FOLLOWING:

 Our meditation course which is aptly titled “More Than Meditation” is a course that has been developed to particularly assist those with chronic illnesses and in particular Centralised Sensitisation Syndrome.

 The More than Meditation Course has as one of the goals a focus on pain extinction.
-Here is the date of the next course.
+The More Than Meditation Audio Guide is a self-paced meditation program that can assist this process.